 If a tortoise has nowhere to explore or burrow and nothing interesting to eat, it’s likely to grow bored.
 This can leave it seeking fun things to do, which includes chasing after you.

 The more bored a tortoise gets, the more moody and temperamental it’ll become.
-So, ensure that the tortoise has things to do, like ramps to walk over and climbing activities.
+Ensure the tortoise has things to do, like ramps to walk over and climbing activities.

-If you’re wondering, “why does my female tortoise chase me?” pregnancy is likely the explanation.
-The territorial instincts of a pregnant tortoise are amplified, so she can become very defensive.
+If you’re wondering, “Why does my female tortoise chase me?” being gravid is likely the explanation.
+The territorial instincts of a pregnant tortoise are amplified, meaning she can become very defensive.

 While carrying eggs (gravid), she may be more defensive of herself and her territory.
 You may also find she enters disputes with other female tortoises and chases after you.

 These actions drive you away from where her eggs will be laid.
-You can tell if this is the case when the female explores the enclosure and digs in several locations.
+You can tell if this is true when the female explores the enclosure and digs in several locations.

-Tortoises don’t protect their eggs after they’re laid, as tortoises don’t protect their young.
-So, this aggressive behavior will pass once she has laid her eggs.
+Tortoises don’t protect their eggs after they’re laid, so they don’t protect their young either.
+This aggressive behavior will pass once she has laid her eggs and her hormones have settled.

-If a tortoise is chasing you, it’s likely for hormonal reasons due to the mating season, pregnancy, or courting behavior.
+If a tortoise is chasing you, it’s likely for hormonal reasons due to the mating season, being gravid, or courting behavior.
 Once the mating season concludes, this behavior should cease.

 If a tortoise is hungry, bored, or needs space, provide food, enrichment, and hiding places.
-Of course, if the tortoise isn’t acting defensively or aggressively, it’s likely just pleased to see you.
+Of course, if the tortoise isn’t acting defensively, it’s likely just pleased to see you.